aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/importing-and-exporting-project-data-to-primavera-format/_index.md

 ---
 title: Import/Export Projects to Primavera
-description: "Learn how to import projects from Primavera XER/XML formats, edit and export them in any of a wide range of available formats (MPP, Primavera XML, PDF, JPEG, XLSX, etc.) using Aspose.Tasks for .NET."
+description: "Learn how to import projects from Oracle Primavera P6 XER/XML formats, edit and export them in any of a wide range of available formats (MPP, Primavera XML, PDF, JPEG, XLSX, etc.) using Aspose.Tasks for .NET."
 type: docs
 weight: 80
+keywords: "oracle primavera, p6xml, xer, xer2mpp, mpp2xer, xer2pdf, primavera sqlite import, p6 sqlite import"
 url: /net/importing-and-exporting-project-data-to-primavera-format/
 ---

-Primavera Proprietary Exchange Format (XER), by Oracle Inc., is primarily associated with Primavera Project Management.
-Aspose.Tasks for .NET provides the capability to export Microsoft Project Data to Primavera XER as well as XML formats.
-This article shows how to import or export to a variety of Primavera supported formats.
+Primavera Proprietary Exchange Format (XER), by Oracle Inc., is primarily associated with Primavera P6 Project Management solution.
+Aspose.Tasks for .NET provides the capability to export Microsoft Project Data to Primavera XER as well as XML (or P6XML) formats.
+This article shows how to import or export MS Project MPP data to Primavera supported formats.

 ## **Importing Data from Primavera File**